Punctuating Quotations: It’s Like, “Whoa!”

 Yes: “Remember to be nice to your friends at school today,” my mother reminded me.

-Of course, there is an exception to this rule.
+Of course, there is an exception to the quote grammar rule above.
 If the quotation would naturally end with an exclamation point or question mark, you can use it inside the quotes:

 No: “Did you have a good day at school today,” she asked me.